 Ensure all the Correct People are Involved

 We know that your responsibilities as a travel manager only keep increasing.
 The majority of travel managers spend time collaborating with other key stakeholders in their organization from accounting, human resources, sales and now even security teams.
-With the impact of COVID-19 there are a lot of people outside of just your travelers that have an interest in your travel policy.
+In addition, there are a lot of people outside of just your travelers that have an interest in your travel policy.
 Take the time to figure out who these people are in your organization and make yourself a key player in the success of departments outside travel.
 Getting their buy-in and understanding their needs will help you create the strongest policies to support your travelers, by giving you the opportunity be a part of pivotal discussions to help get your organization back to business and to return to travel.

 Educate and Communicate